 There are currently five levels of user access.
 These roles can be assigned and edited by Admin.

 BI User: Can view reports and data currency.

 BI Manager: Can execute and view history for jobs.

 BI Developer: Can manage content assigned to a Department.
 This Role has full access to all site content for the department.
 Users assigned as BI Developer can also deploy Jobs.

 Group Admin: Manages Projects and Users.
 This Role has full access to all site content.

-Click on the arrow next to the user role of the user who’s permission you wish to edit.
+Click on the dropdown arrow next to the user role of your chosen user.

 You can learn more about the access of each role using the list above.